spooozy/pet-phone-book/Features.md

 - **Search Through Contact List**:
     - User can find the desired contact via the search bar, which filters data in real time.
     - The search is performed by matches of the search query and substrings in the names of contacts.

-## Potential implementations:

-- Filtering by multiple parameters
-- Adding specific contacts to favorites
-- Adding an avatar field for a contact
-- Grouping contacts by tags